reiarseni/sql-advanced-queries/README.md

 </tbody>
 </table>

-Example #1 - Listing the First 5 Rows of a Result Set
+**Example #1 - Listing the First 5 Rows of a Result Set -CTE
+-Rank

 ```sql
 WITH employee_ranking AS (